Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreConfig.md

 ## General

-- Configuration was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available from Marketplace.
-For more details please see <link to Marketplace documentation/training>.
+- Configuration was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available from ClientLine Enterprise (CLX).
+For more details please see <link to CLX documentation/training>.
 - Batch Settlement cutoff times can no longer be configured.
 - A new API Password, HMAC Key and other API relation authorization and authentication was available self-serve in Payeezy RPM Administration and cannot be performed in Marketplace; <need to know where a merchant can do this self-service to a comparative analysis of that system can be performed>.
 - There is more configuration available to a merchant admin in Marketplace for CommerceHub that was previously available to this role via Payeezy Gateway.